Phileosopher/commonplace/hardship-ptsd.md

 For most people, the majority of our trauma happens in childhood.
 At a young age, [children](people-family.md) are the weakest people in [society](groups-member.md), which makes them more severe victims of [unjust treatment](morality-justice.md).
 This doesn't mean it can't happen later in life (especially in a severe experience like [abuse](hardship-abuse.md) or a [war](people-conflicts-war-why.md)).

-While everyone experiences trauma, each person responds to it differently:

-- Some people will try to use [persuasion](power-influence.md) or [force](power.md) to create the [results](results.md) they want.
-- Others will [pursue something else](mind-creativity.md) to meet their needs.
-- Many people broadly complain about their pain until they've [released the stress from it](mind-feelings-happiness-stress.md).
-- In extreme cases, people will tell themselves they don't need something they legitimately need.

 APPLICATION: If something hurts a small child, it likely can hurt anyone.
 The only difference is that most adults harden themselves to that pain and learn to ignore it.

 If we keep hold of that trauma, we feel stress from [remembering it](mind-memory.md).
 The memories of the event, until we've released it, will repeatedly replay the pain in our [imaginations](imagination.md).
 To the degree we can imagine it, we relive it as if the experience were happening again.